 Kraus N, Slater J (2015) Music and language: relations and disconnections. in The Human Auditory System: Fundamental Organization and Clinical Disorders, 3rd Series.
 G. Celesia and G. Hickok (eds) Handbook of Clinical Neurology Vol 129.
 Elsevier, Amsterdam.

-Kraus N, Slater J (in press).
+Kraus N, Slater J (2016).
 Beyond words: How humans communicate through sound.
 Annual Review of Psychology.